Unemployment Insurance Overview

 “This provision gives states maximum flexibility to recruit and select staff through December 31, 2020, to quickly process applications and claims.
 Note that the flexibility only applies for responding to workload and increased demand resulting from the spread of COVID-19.”

-First Round of Federal Guidelines
+First Round of Federal Guidance

-On March 12, the U.S. Department of Labor announced expanded flexibility and new guidance for states on how to administer unemployment benefits for workers affected by COVID-19.
+On March 12, the Department of Labor announced expanded flexibility and new guidance for states on how to administer unemployment benefits for workers affected by COVID-19.
 The new guidelines for states include but are not limited to:

 - An employee can be eligible if an employer temporarily ceases operations due to COVID-19, preventing employees from coming to work.